GambitBSM/gambit/ScannerBit/emu_egg/README.md

 # Introduction
 The emulator system in GAMBIT provides on-the-go training of machine learning models for expensive GAMBIT functions, in order to replace the real calculations with emulator predictions once the emulator is confident enough.
-The emulator system runs alongside GAMBIT on separate MPI processes, and are launched at start up using MPMD (Multiple Program, Multiple Data).
+The system runs alongside GAMBIT on separate MPI processes, and are launched at startup using MPMD (Multiple Program, Multiple Data).
 Each emulated capability launches a separate emulator executable called EGG, that runs python emulator plugins.

 The user can create new emulatable capabilities or make existing capabilities emulatable, as long as the capability does not require a loop manager (or can be run on several openMP threads).
 New emulators can be created by designing a python emulator plugin, as described below.

 # Quick start examples

-### Full Likelihood emulation
+### Full likelihood emulation
 Emulating the full likelihood.
 Regardless of what module one uses, the likelihood as a whole can be emulated.
 This requires no additional functions, but is built into the framework, so any example inifile can be used in this example (most simple is the emulator_test_likelihood.yaml).
 To emulate the likelihood, we only needs to activate emulation by adding the emulator section in the inifile and running the correct commandline arguments.

 A minimal example of the yaml settings with the existing pygptreeo plugin is: